arnbme/apcupsd/README.md

 11. Script smartUPS.vbs should run
 12. Click the refresh button in the SmartUPS device page
 13. The script should run
+14. **Setup Windows Reboot Macro**
+6. Highlight the SmartUPS folder, then Add a Macro in the newly created folder
+     * Expand System, select Run Command
+     * Enter the windows command cscript C:/apcupsd/etc/apcupsd/smartUPS.vbs
+     * Save it, Click test, windows should reboot
+     * return to EventGhost after reboot
+     * This is now a Macro, with an Action
+7. From a web browser enter 127.0.0.1?HE.rebootWindows
+      * * If you get a 404, not found, see steps 2 and 3 above
+8. In the EventGhost event log you should see an event: HTTP.rebootWindows[]
+9. Drag the HTTP event to the newly created Macro.
+It may look like it's not going, but once you stop dragging it will show up in the macro.
+That is the trigger
+10. Save or lose it on reboot
+10. Reenter URL 127.0.0.1?HE.rebootWindows from the browser, enter
+11. Window should restart, return to EventGhost
+12. Click the rebootWindows button in the SmartUPS device page to test

 [:arrow_up_small: Back to top](#top)